gingerpayments/python-libmt94x/README.rst

 serializer* - you can also think of it as a filter.

-The serializer API exposes methods to serialize single values, but it also exposes a chaining API that makes writing fields in a style very similar to the way it's defined in the spec::
+The serializer API exposes methods to serialize single values, but it also exposes a chaining API that allows writing fields in a style very similar to the way it's defined in the spec::

         field = (self.serializer